Skip to content

 Transmission of hepatitis C virus (HCV) typically occurs via blood-to-blood contact .
 Injecting drug use is the most common method of contracting the virus and is responsible for the vast majority of cases .
 The likelihood of transmission of HCV via sexual contact is generally very low .
 Many people who are infected with HCV do not have symptoms and in many cases the virus is detected through blood tests for other medical matters .
 Some people with HCV can live relatively normal lives, largely unaffected by the virus, but others may develop cirrhosis, liver cancer, or liver failure .
 Treatment for HCV is available, but its success is dependent on several factors, including the HCV genotype.
 There is no vaccine to protect people against HCV .

-In contrast to some other reported communicable diseases, the rates of newly diagnosed HCV infection among Indigenous people were highest for those living in inner regional areas and major cities (for WA, SA, Tas, and the NT in 2011) .
-These rates were 7.2 and 7.8 times the rates reported for non-Indigenous people in the same areas.
-For non-Indigenous people, the rate of HCV increased in accordance with remoteness.
+In contrast to some other reported communicable diseases, the rates of newly diagnosed HCV infection for Indigenous people were highest for those living in inner regional areas and major cities (for WA, SA, Tas, and the NT in 2011) .
+These rates were between 7 and 10 times the rates reported for non-Indigenous people in the same areas.
+For non-Indigenous people, the rate of HCV increased by remoteness of residence.

-Hib notifications in Australia declined steeply following the commencement of nationally funded infant vaccination in 1993; only 32 cases were reported in 2004-2005 compared with 617 in 1993-1994 .
-The disease persists at low levels, but Indigenous children, particularly those aged under one year, continue to be at higher risk of contracting Hib than are non-Indigenous children .
+Notifications of invasive Hib disease in Australia decreased by more than 95% following the commencement of nationally funded infant vaccination in 1993 .
+The decline has been markedly evident in Indigenous children, but they continue to be at higher risk of contracting Hib than are non-Indigenous children .

-Pneumococcal disease results from infection by the bacterium Streptococcus pneumoniae (also known as pneumococcus) which may cause pneumonia when in the respiratory tract .
-Invasive pneumococcal disease (IPD) occurs when the bacterium infects other normally sterile sites, such as blood and cerebrospinal fluid, causing bacteraemia, septicaemia and meningitis .
-Rates of IPD are highest in infants and the elderly.
-Recognised risk factors for pneumococcal disease include: diabetes; chronic respiratory; cardiac and renal diseases; other immune-compromised conditions; tobacco use; and high levels of alcohol consumption .
-In children, recurrent or chronic OM and attendance at childcare increases susceptibility to IPD.
+Pneumococcal disease results from infection by the bacterium Streptococcus pneumoniae (also known as pneumococcus), which may cause pneumonia when in the respiratory tract .
+Invasive pneumococcal disease (IPD) occurs when the bacterium infects other normally sterile sites, such as blood and cerebrospinal fluid, causing bacteraemia and meningitis.
+Rates of IPD are highest in infants and older people.
+Recognised risk factors for pneumococcal disease include: diabetes; chronic respiratory, cardiac and renal diseases; other immune-compromised conditions; tobacco use; and high levels of alcohol consumption .
+In children, recurrent or chronic OM and attendance at childcare increases susceptibility to IPD .

-Nationally-funded vaccination for pneumococcal disease was made available to Indigenous adults aged 50 years and older and to Indigenous people aged 15-49 years at high risk in 1999 .
+Nationally-funded vaccination for pneumococcal disease was made available in 1999 to Indigenous adults aged 50 years and older and to Indigenous people aged 15-49 years at high risk .
 In 2001, vaccination was funded for Indigenous infants and young children and for all Australian children medically at risk.
-From 2005, nationally-funded vaccination was made available to all Australian infants and to all people aged 65 years and older, in addition to those populations eligible since 1999 .
+From 2005, nationally-funded vaccination was made available to all Australian infants and to all people aged 65 years and older, in addition to those eligible since 1999.

-At the start of the national Indigenous childhood pneumococcal vaccination program in 2001, the rate of IPD for Indigenous children aged less than 2 years (219 per 100,000) was 2.9 times higher than the rate for non-Indigenous children .
-By 2004, rates for Indigenous children under 2 years had decreased to 92 per 100,000, similar to rates for non-Indigenous children ; since that time, rates have remained relatively stable among Indigenous children but have decreased for non-Indigenous children, leading to an increasing gap .
-The notification rate of IPD for Indigenous children aged 0-4 years was 3.7 times higher than that for other children in 2006-2008 .
-In 2008, Indigenous children aged less than one year had 4.2 times the rate of IPD of non-Indigenous children, and Indigenous children aged one year had 3.0 times the rate of non-Indigenous children of the same age .
-(It should be noted that there were small numbers of notifications of Indigenous children in the younger age-groups.)
+The notification rate of IPD for Indigenous children aged less than 2 years (219 per 100,000) at the start of the national Indigenous childhood pneumococcal vaccination program in 2001 was 2.9 times the rate for non-Indigenous children .
+By 2004, rates for Indigenous children under 2 years had decreased to 92 per 100,000, similar to that for non-Indigenous children .
+Since the start of the universal childhood pneumococcal vaccination program in 2005, rates have remained relatively stable among Indigenous children but have decreased dramatically for non-Indigenous children : in 2007-2010, the rate of IPD for Indigenous children aged 0-4 years was 2.9 times higher than that for other children .
+Reflecting the wide distribution of serotypes of IPD among Indigenous people, new vaccines with wider coverage of serotypes would be required to remove the IPD gap between Indigenous and non-Indigenous people.

 Sexually transmissible infections (STIs) are infections that are spread primarily by heterosexual or homosexual contact with an infected person .
 STIs are caused by microorganisms that are transmitted from one person to another through semen, fluid from the vagina, anal or throat secretions, and blood .
 Some STIs can also be transmitted under some circumstances via skin to skin contact, or from mother to baby during pregnancy and/or birth.
 Most STI cases are found among sexually active adolescents and young adults, and access to and use of condoms is regarded as fundamental in preventing STI transmission .